Ann Lewis (barrel racer)

 Ann Lewis (June 4, 1958 – October 2, 1968) was an American barrel racer.
-In December 1968, she won the World Barrel Racing Championship posthumously, becoming the youngest barrel racing champion in the Girls Rodeo Association (now the Women's Professional Rodeo Association).
+In December 1968, she won the barrel racing world championship posthumously, becoming the youngest barrel racing champion in the Girls Rodeo Association (now the Women's Professional Rodeo Association).

 Life

 Ann Lewis was born on June 4, 1958, in Sulphur, Oklahoma.

 Career

 Lewis was running barrels before she even started school.
-When she was 5, she placed in her first open.
-She also won her first prize money at five when she competed at Atoka, Oklahoma.
+When she was five, she placed in her first open.
+She also won her first prize money at five when she competed in Atoka, Oklahoma.
 She was unable to sign her name to the receipt but offered to print it.
-Ann had a twin sister; they were 7 when their parents got them their first barrel racing horse.
-When Lewis was 8, she was consistently winning ahead of more accomplished racers.
+Ann had a twin sister, Jan; they were seven when their parents got them their first barrel racing horse.
+When Lewis was eight, she was consistently winning ahead of more accomplished racers.
 She was often referred to as "Annie the Okie".

-In 1967, an 8-year-old, self-starter, Lewis and her partially feral bay horse Charlie Bay Dan starting winning amateur rodeos throughout the Midwest.
+In 1967, an eight-year-old, self-starter, Lewis and her partially feral bay horse Charlie Bay Dan starting winning amateur rodeos throughout the Midwest.

-Lewis turned professional in March 1968, her rookie year, before the WPRA instituted a minimum age requirement.
+Lewis turned professional in March 1968, her rookie year, before the GRA instituted a minimum age requirement.
 She had no issues signing her name for a prize check in February; a check for $1,064 in Houston, Texas.
 She promptly handed the check to her father, turned away and then back to ask for money for an ice cream cone.
 Lewis was finding herself the queen of the GRA as she kept winning more rodeos.
-At Shreveport, Louisiana, Lewis and Charlie Bay Dan set an arena record.
+In Shreveport, Louisiana, Lewis and Charlie Bay Dan set an arena record.
 They ran the barrels in 16 seconds flat and 15.8 seconds flat.
 They also won the average.

 By August, she was in first place for the world championship.
 Nine-time NFR qualifier Sissy Thurman, who was 34, was in second place.
 Lewis won $8,928 total for 1968, despite not attending the NFR.
 Her year-end total beat the second place Kay Whitaker by $656.
 Sissy Thurman won third place posthumously with $6,311 in total year winnings.